Snakes And Their Tongues: 10 Different Styles

 Tongue: red with a black tip.

-The California red-sided garter snake only grows more colourful with age.
+The California red-sided garter snake reaches a maximum of 106cm, and only grows more colourful with age.
 The only area where it isn’t more fabulous than its kin is its tongue.
-As with all common garter snakes, it’s bright red, with a jet black finish that kicks in just before the fork split.
-Rather than constantly flecking, garter snakes tend to fleck their tongue for less than a second at once, separated by intervals of 3 or 4 seconds (see this video).
+As with all common garters, this tongue is bright red, with a jet black finish that kicks in just before the fork split.

 5 Asian vine snake (morph)